integral-learning/moodle-auth_mumie/README.md

 3. Select *Plugins*->*Install plugins*
 4. Drag and drop the ZIP file into the respecting field
 5. Click *Install plugin from the ZIP file*
-6. Enter your MUMIE API key and your organisation shorthand and click *Save changes*
+6. Enter your MUMIE API key and your organisation shorthand and click *Save changes*.
+If you don't know your key and your short hand yet, you can add them later on the plugin settings page.
 7. Go to *Site Administration*->*Plugins*->*Manage authentication* and enable MUMIE Single Sign On by clicking on the eye icon next to it
+8. Please contact us over [email](mailto:contact@integral-learning.de) and send us the url of your moodle server and the ip address it uses for outgoing http requests.
+We need those to configure our own servers.

 ## Attention